SilvioWeging/kASA_snakemake/README.md

 After each benchmark, you might want to use `.clean.sh` to remove all benchmark related files.

+Remember, that for Kraken/KrakenUniq Jellyfish needs to be in the PATH variable: `export PATH=path/to/krakenuniq/build/jellyfish-install/bin:$PATH`

 ## The different snakefiles

 ### benchmark